ManuelGil/vscode-typescript-generator/README.md

 Configure Auto TS Generator settings in your `.vscode/settings.json` file to customize the extension's behavior.
 The following settings are available:

 - `autoTS.enable`: Enable or disable Auto TS Generator.
 Default is `true`.
+- `autoTS.files.fileExtension`: The file extension for generated files.
+Default is `ts`.
+- `autoTS.files.autoImport`: Automatically import generated files.
+Default is `false`.
+- `autoTS.files.defaultBarrelFileName`: The default name for barrel files.
+Default is `index.ts`.
+- `autoTS.formatting.useSingleQuotes`: Use single quotes for strings.
+Default is `true`.
+- `autoTS.formatting.excludeSemiColonAtEndOfLine`: Exclude semicolons at the end of lines.
+Default is `false`.
+- `autoTS.formatting.keepExtensionOnExport`: Keep file extension on export.
+Default is `false`.
+- `autoTS.formatting.endOfLine`: The end-of-line character.
+Default is `lf`.
+- `autoTS.formatting.useStrict`: Use strict mode in generated files.
+Default is `false`.
+- `autoTS.formatting.headerCommentTemplate`: A template for header comments.
+Default is `[]`.
+- `autoTS.formatting.insertFinalNewline`: Insert a newline at the end of files.
+Default is `true`.

 For more information on configuring Auto TS Generator settings, refer to the [Project Settings](#project-settings) section.